jlegind/Dictionary_oriented_programming/readMe.markdown

                                               }
                                               }`

-So instead of being stuck in a soup of OO object instance reference crap, I suggest using a tool like "Shared" ( https://pypi.org/project/shared/ ) - this allows us to reference an object, let's say a JSON doc, from anywhere in the code base.
+So instead of being stuck in a soup of OO object instance references, an alternative could be using a tool like "Shared" ( https://pypi.org/project/shared/ ) - this allows us to reference an object, let's say a JSON doc, from anywhere in the code base.
 Like so:

 `sharedDocument = JsonDoc("some_name-data.json", directory=os.getcwd())`

 This enables us to add items to the record from different classes or modules without having to pass class instance references around.
-Imagine your app has a GUI and every box in the gui talks to a function somewhere - after that function has processed the step the data product is added to the sharedDocument record using the doc handle.
-I think this is more convenient than having a record class and passing this around at each step.
+Imagine your app has a GUI and every box in the gui talks to a function somewhere - after that function has processed a particular step, that step's data product is added to the sharedDocument record using the doc handle.
+I think that in many cases this is more convenient than having a record class and passing this around for each step.